History of Dedham, Massachusetts, 1635–1699: King Phillip's War

-Plymouth Colony governor Josiah Winslow and Captain Benjamin Church rode from Boston to Dedham to take charge of the 465 soldiers and 275 cavalry assembling there and together departed on December 8, 1675 for the Great Swamp Fight.
+Plymouth Colony governor Josiah Winslow and Captain Benjamin Church rode from Boston to Dedham to take charge of the 465 infantrymen and 275 cavalry assembling there and together departed on December 8, 1675, for the Great Swamp Fight.
 When the commanders arrived, they also found "a vast assortment of teamsters, volunteers, servants, service personnel, and hangers-on."
 Dedham's John Bacon died in the battle.

 During the battle in Lancaster in February 1676, Jonas Fairbanks and his son Joshua both died.
 Richard Wheeler, whose son Joseph was killed in battle the previous August, also died that day.
 When the town of Medfield was attacked, they fired a cannon as a warning to Dedham.
 Residents of nearby Wrentham abandoned their community and fled for the safety of Dedham and Boston.

 Pumham, one of Phillip's chief advisors, was captured in Dedham on July 25, 1676.
 Several Christian Indians had seen his band in the woods, nearly starved to death.
 Captain Samuel Hunting led 36 men from Dedham and Medfield and joined 90 Indians on a hunt to find them.
 A total of 15 of the enemy were killed and 35 were captured.
-Pumham, though he was so wounded he could not stand, grabbed hold of an English soldier and would have killed him had one of the settler's compatriots not come to his rescue.
+Pumham, though he was so wounded he could not stand, grabbed hold of a militiaman and would have killed him had one of the militiaman's comrades not come to his rescue.

 John Plympton and Quentin Stockwell were captured in Deerfield in September 1677 and marched to Canada.
 Stockell was eventually ransomed and wrote an account of his ordeal, but Plympton was burned at the stake.